 All RCCs should be designed to synchronize without any interaction from the user.
 It should not be necessary for the user to set the display of the clock (move the hands, etc.) in order for the clock to synchronize.
+We recommend that at least two consecutive time codes are decoded and compared before determining that an initial synchronization attempt is successful.

-4.A.1.
-Analog Clocks (Hand Alignment)
+4.A.1.Analog Clocks (Hand Alignment)